philwild/infosecdocs/docs/README.md

 The InfoSec app provides the user with a number of pre-configured and customisable security focussed dashboards.

 * Overview

+Description

+[** Video **]

 * Security Posture

 ![Security Posture](./Images/SecurityPosture.png)
+As the title suggests, the Security Posture dashboard provides a high-level view of your security posture.
+At the top of the dashboard there are two rows of indicators.
+The top-most row displays statistical counts of events covering your Intrusion Detection System (IDS), AntiVirus and Malware systems.
+Each indicator shows the current state, with an arrow identifying the rate of change (positive, neutral, or negative) and the previously recorded statistic from 24 hours ago.

+The second row of indicators displays the number of detected hosts and devices, along with the number of detected accounts being monitord.
+Each indicator also includes the 24 hour trend and previous result for comparative purposes.

+Clicking on any of these indicators will open a new dashboard with more detailed information.

+The next row includes three dashboards that focus on Intrusion alerts, splitting and breaking down the reporting into a statistical count of the total "Alerts by Severity", a 24 hour view of those alerts over time, and the Top-10 most critical alerts charted over the same 24 hour window.

+Clicking on any of these dashboards will open a new window that focuses on your IDS.

+The last row contains two dashboards that focus on account and asset information within your organisation.
+For these dashboards to populate, the punchcard visualisation has to have been installed into your Splunk instance.
+If you do not see the punchcard visualisation like within the above screen-shot, it may indicate that this visualition has not been installed or may have been disabled.
+Installing this app will be discussed [later](### Supporting apps and add-ons).

 * Continuous Monitoring
 	* Windows Access and Changes
 	* All Authentications